nielsbasjes/yauaa/README.md

 This is a java library that tries to parse and analyze the useragent string and extract as many relevant attributes as possible.

-A bit more background about this useragent parser can be found in this blog which I wrote about it: [https://techlab.bol.com/making-sense-user-agent-string/](https://partnerprogramma.bol.com/click/click?p=1&t=url&s=2171&f=TXL&url=https%3A%2F%2Ftechlab.bol.com%2Fmaking-sense-user-agent-string%2F&name=yauaa)

 The full documentation can be found here [https://yauaa.basjes.nl](https://yauaa.basjes.nl)

 IMPORTANT: Version 5.1 is bad.